Sigmmma/c20/src/content/h1/engine/files/readme.md

 4. `0x00` padding until the end of the file.

 ## savegame.bin
 The file `savegames\<profile name>\savegame.bin` contains the saved state of the campaign, allowing progress to be resumed when reloading from a checkpoint or returning from the main menu.
 The Halo console commands `game_save` and `game_revert` use this file.
+A newly-created savegame.bin is typically filled with NULL to 0x480000 (4,718,592 bytes)

 The structure of this file is not fully mapped out, however some fields are known: